 - Cloudy or blurry vision, and distortion of vision in either eye including ghost images

 - Lights are too bright and/or give off a glare or a halo

 - Colors seem faded

 - Increasing nearsightedness that affects eyeglass prescriptions

-Because cataract symptoms may look like other eye conditions, you should meet with our eye care professionals for a diagnosis.
+Because cataract symptoms may look like other eye conditions, you should meet with one of our eye care doctors as soon as you experience vision problems.
 If we determine you do have a cataract, surgery may be the best option to help restore your vision.

 Dr. Richard Davidson MD, Ophthalmologist | UCHealth

 Make an appointment at one of our Eye Centers